arcwhite/ScarletTokenReplacer/README.markdown

 # REPEATING REPLACEMENTS

 You can also do more complex things with repeating replacements.
 If a key-value pair in the input is an array, the corresponding token will be treated as containing other tokens that are to be replaced for all values.
+The text of the 'closing tag' of the repeated token group must be preceeded by a forward-slash (/) (similar to HTML tags).

 Alright, that's hard to explain in text, so let me demonstrate:

 <code>
 $string = <<<EOT